How does a Proxy set up their access?

-- Proxy reviews the following FERPA Acknowledgment
+- Review the FERPA Acknowledgment

-- Proxy will use Action Password to confirm Proxy Access online
+- Proxy will use action password to confirm Proxy Access online

 Proxy Frequently Asked Questions